 The park is also the site of Nara National Museum's "Shoso-in Treasures Exhibition", open from late October through early November.

-The autumn foliage is especially vibrant with the contrast of the green evergreen trees against the red leaves.
-While the exhibition is running, the number of visitors to Nara hoping to see both the exhibition and the foliage increases even more.
+The autumn foliage and views in Nara Park is especially vibrant with the contrast of the green evergreen trees against the red leaves.
+While the exhibition is running, the number of visitors to Nara in Autumn hoping to see both the exhibition and the foliage surges even more.

 Recommended Especially for Photography Lovers

 The autumn foliage of Todai-ji Temple is exceptionally impressive.
 You can see beautiful autumn leaves in every part of the expansive temple grounds.
-The contrast of the Daibutsuden pagoda against the foliage as viewed from across Daibutsu Lake is a special view that can only be seen in the autumn.
+The contrast of the Daibutsuden pagoda against the foliage as viewed from across Daibutsu Lake is a special view that can only be seen in Nara in Autumn.

 The ability to enjoy seeing deer and maple trees while you gaze at the temples through the trees is also unique to the park.
 If you want to get a shot of the deer underneath red and yellow maple and ginkgo trees, try going to Tobihino or Kasuga Grand Shrine.